Contributing to Copick

 Plugin Development

 Copick supports a plugin system that allows external Python packages to register CLI commands.
+Commands can be added to the main CLI or organized into groups like inference

 Creating a Plugin